gosiula/Kinoverse/README.md

 ## ✨ Key Features

 ### 👤 Client (User)
-- 🎞️ Browse movie screenings by type (normal or for schoold), date and city
+- 🎞️ Browse movie screenings by type (normal or for schools), date and city
 - 🪑 Seat reservation with visual seat map
 - 🎟️ Ticket types: normal, reduced, senior
 - 🍿 Add snacks and drinks to the order